FuchsEDV/Thrixty/README.md

 ### 2.)
 Example

 To view an example, download both this and the [example repository](https://github.com/FuchsEDV/Thrixty_example).<br>
-Unzip them into the same folder, then start up the index.html.
+Unzip this repository into the 'thrixty' folder of the example and start up the 'index.html'.

 ### 3.)
 Usage